ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

 I will also continue efforts to compare model output to observations.
 For the model data comparison, I will focus solely in the Puget Sound region.

 I will start by making property-property plots for all six years of available data.
+In the thesis, I would like to report RMSE and bias for relevant state variabled (e.g. DO or nutrients).

-If we have observations in locations in Lynch Cove, Elliot Bay, Port Susan, or an inlet in South Sound, then I will plan to extract time series from the same lat/lon coordinate as the observations were taken.
+If we have observations in locations in Lynch Cove, Elliot Bay, Port Susan, or an inlet in South Sound, then I will plan to extract time series from the same lat/lon coordinate as the observations were taken, and plot observations and model output time series on the same axis.

 I already know we have an orca buoy near Lynch Cove.
 Perhaps I can find a inlet in South Sound that will work.
 I need to check our observational records again, but I do not think we have data in Port Susan, or much in the Whidbey Inlets (the Penn Cove data are too recent to compare.)